RamNayanVerma/RamNayanVerma.github.io/_posts/2014-04-07-Extract-sequences-from-a-FASTA-file-given-the-co-ordinates.md

 excerpt: "having a sequence co-ordinates and you need the sequence? use this trick!"
 date: 2014-04-07T15:21:00+00:00
 modified: 2014-04-07T15:21:00+00:00
-tags: [Arun Seetharam, hack, bioinformatics, bash]
+tags: [Arun Seetharam, fasta, bed, coords, bioinformatics, bash]
 categories: [bioinformatics]
 comments: true
 #image: